Alto del Carmen: Demographics

 According to the 2002 census of the National Statistics Institute, Alto del Carmen had 4,840 inhabitants (2,629 men and 2,211 women), making the commune an entirely rural area.
 The population grew by 2% (95 persons) between the 1992 and 2002 censuses.

+The 2024 census showed that the commune is both the poorest and the one with the oldest population (average age 43 years) in Atacama Region.

+As of 2024 a third of the homes in the commune lacks one of more of the following; electricity connection, sewage system or potable water.

 Administration

 As a commune, Alto del Carmen is a third-level administrative division of Chile administered by a municipal council, headed by an alcalde who is directly elected every four years.